 The information contained in the police reports is often critical to how smoothly any injury claim will be processed.
 The insurance adjusters handling the claim will also use that police report to determine what – if any – the insurance company’s financial liability will be.

 Both drivers will report the crash to their insurance companies, however, only one company will be responsible for damages.
 In the best-case scenario, the at-fault driver will admit their fault in the accident and since all evidence confirms this, the victim’s insurance company will likely not have to proceed any further.
 The at-fault driver’s insurance company will then negotiate a settlement amount for the victim’s losses.

 It is often no so simple, however, and there are many cases where neither driver admits fault and there is no clear evidence that allows even the police officer at the scene to come to a definitive conclusion.
 In these accidents, both insurance companies will conduct their own investigations as to what caused the crash and which driver is liable for damages.

 Both claims adjusters will want to speak with the drivers, but you are only required to speak with your own insurance company’s adjuster.
 You are not required to speak to the other driver’s adjuster.
 In fact, you DO NOT want to speak with the other driver’s insurance company.
 They will do everything they can to manipulate the conversation, ask leading questions, and other tactics to get you to admit some fault to the crash.

 If you are in this position, you will want to speak with your insurance company and consult with a Virginia car accident attorney.
 It is best to let them deal with the other driver’s company and not risk getting the financial compensation you are entitled to for the losses your injuries have caused.
-Contact Shapiro & Appleton to set up a free case evaluation and find out how we can help you get the financial justice you deserve.
+Contact Shapiro, Washburn & Sharp to set up a free case evaluation and find out how we can help you get the financial justice you deserve.